carrington13/social_network_api/README.md

 ## Installation
-Use 'npm install' to install all dependencies.
+Use `npm install` to install all dependencies.
+If you do not have MongoDb already downloaded, please go ahead and do so.

 ## Usage

 ### Database
-Database should initialize upon establishing connection if it doesn't exist.
+Database should initialize upon establishing connection if it doesn't exist if you have MongoDb downloaded.

 ### Run Command
-Use 'node server' or 'npm start' from Command Line while inside the file directory to initialize server.
+Use node `npm start` from Command Line while inside the file directory to initialize server.

 ### Description
-A basic back-end for a social media app using Mongoose and Express.
+A server for a social media app using Mongoose and Express.
+This is app only contains back-end code and is currently not attached to any front-end.
+This API uses CRUD routes for two models, User and Thoughts.
+You can create, update, get, and delete any users and users can post, edit, and delete "thoughts" to which users can also react to.

 ### Languages
 Node.js, Express.js, MongoDb, Mongoose, Insomnia Core